-Term Definition Electorate The project must be located within the MP nominating electorate.
+Term Definition electorate The project must be located within the MP nominating electorate.
 The electorate boundaries are the 2022 Federal electorate boundaries.
 Determining whether the project location is in the MPs electorate can be done by using the mapping tool How to use National Maps to check a project location is in the nominating electorate: Click on the Nationalmap.gov.au mapping tool The Commonwealth Electoral Divisions (2022) data is pre-loaded in this link.
 Enter a project site address in the white box on upper left of the screen "Search for Locations"/ Key "Enter" Click on the closest address match in either "Locations" or "Addresses" in the column on the left side of the screen.
 Click on the blue dot Location Marker on the map - the electorate information for that address will be displayed in a dialogue box on the upper right of the screen.
-We recommend that you use the following browsers for optimum functionality: On Windows: The latest versions of Mozilla Firefox and Google Chrome On Mac: The latest versions of Safari and Google Chrome Federal electorate A geographical area of Australia (known as an electoral division) represented by a Member of Parliament elected at a House of Representatives election.
-Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
-Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
-GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
-Grantee The recipient of grant funding under a grant agreement.
-Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
+We recommend that you use the following browsers for optimum functionality: On Windows: The latest versions of Mozilla Firefox, Google Chrome and Microsoft Edge On Mac: The latest versions of Safari and Google Chrome. federal electorate A geographical area of Australia (known as an electoral division) represented by a Member of Parliament elected at a House of Representatives election. grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding. grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
+GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRPs. grantee The recipient of grant funding under a grant agreement. guidelines Guidelines that the Minister gives to DITRDCA and DISR to provide the framework for the administration of the program, as in force from time to time.